 Lastly, consider incorporating Instagram Stories into your social media strategy as a way to engage your audience.
 Stories are a great way to showcase your work and personality, which could be a big deciding factor for a client on who to book for their wedding.

 When you post tweets on Twitter on a daily basis, you begin to create a following.
 The more interesting your content, the easier it is for you to capture the attention of a larger audience.
 Learn how to write a Twitter copy that entices your followers and makes them want to click on the link you provided.
-Try directing all of your followers to your website and blog so that they can see more of your work, in turn, making it easier for you to book more clients.
+Try directing all of your followers to your website and blog so that they can see more of your work, in turn, making it easier for booking more weddings.

 Twitter has a unique audience, and it is relatively easy to post on Twitter on a frequent basis.
 Sharing your blog posts on Twitter is pretty simple and could even be semi-automated with a variety of software.

-Remember that similar to Instagram, Twitter is all about the hashtags.
+Remember that similar to Instagram, Twitter is all about incorporating hashtags.
 Using hashtags on Twitter will allow your tweets to get discovered by your target market.

 Image Courtesy: ShootDotEdit Customer @dianenicolephoto

 Pinterest was built to share photos and links, which is what makes it an ideal platform for a wedding photographer.
 Brides are one of the largest user categories on Pinterest, as so many use the platform to draw inspiration for their dream wedding.
-With a consistently updated blog, Pinterest could be a fantastic platform to cross-promote your business.
+With a consistently updated blog, Pinterest could be a fantastic platform to cross-promote and increase wedding photography bookings.

-Create boards that are categorized by wedding and event so your ideal bride knows where to look when she is envisioning her wedding day with you as her photographer.
+Create boards that are categorized by wedding and event so your potential clients know where to look when envisioning their wedding day with you as their photographer.
 Include links to your website and blog so that when your client clicks on the image, they are redirected to your galleries.
 If used properly, Pinterest could be a fantastic way for you to build a base of future brides and grooms to find your work.